Infectious Diseases Data Verified

 • Hospitals may run out of basic supplies, beds, ventilators, gloves, masks, equipment, and so on.

-If we prevent the number of daily cases from peaking over the numbers we can treat, then we will be able to minimize the burden on our health care delivery systems and medical professionals, thereby preventing casualties and morbidities.
-The main thing for this is SOCIAL DISTANCING.
+If people can prevent the number of daily cases from peaking over the numbers they can treat, then they will be able to minimize the burden on the healthcare delivery systems and medical professionals, thereby preventing casualties and morbidities.
+The main thing for this is “social distancing”.

 What Is Community Transmission and Why Is Everybody Scared of It?

-When there is a spread of an infection within a community in such a way that we are not able to find out the source of infection, it is called community transmission.
-We are unable to identify the source from who the infection came in the first place.
-We may be able to isolate foreign travelers who test positive and those who came in contact with those travelers and came positive subsequently.
+When there is a spread of an infection within a community in such a way that the source of infection becomes difficult to find out, it is called community transmission.
+People are unable to identify the source from which the infection came in the first place.
+Government authorities may be able to isolate foreign travelers who test positive and those who came in contact with those travelers and came positive subsequently.
 But still, there may be new cases who have not traveled outside or who have not got exposed to any such traveler as well.
-This is stage 3 and that is when we know that community transmission has started.
-We should try as much as possible to make sure we do not reach this stage, as then the cases will increase exponentially, and our hands may get tied.
+This is stage three and that is when people should know that community transmission has started.
+They should try as much as possible to make sure they do not reach this stage, as then the cases will increase exponentially.

 What Is a Pandemic?

-When an epidemic occurs in an enormous level spreading to multiple countries over various continents, affecting a large number of people, it is termed as a pandemic.
+When an epidemic occurs at an enormous level spreading to multiple countries over various continents, and affecting a large number of people, it is termed a pandemic.
 An epidemic is a sudden spurt in the occurrence of a disease from the baseline level in a community.

 What Not to Do?